Jahenr/CheatSheets/Git_CheatSheet.md

 		Squash all commits:
 			git rebase --root -i
 				Note: This command will open up default editor then replace "pick" on the second and subsequent commits with "squash".

+       #Cherry Pick enables arbitrary Git commits to be picked by reference and appended to the current working HEAD.
+               cherry pick a commit on to main branch: git cherry-pick commitSHA